ec-jrc/lisflood-model/2_stdLISFLOOD_vertical-processes/index.md

 LZ_t = LZ_{t - 1} + D_{uz,lz} - Q_{lz} - D_{loss}
 $$

-Note that these equations are again valid for the permeable fraction of the pixel only: storage in the direct runoff fraction equals 0 for both $UZ​$ and $LZ​$.
+Note that these equations are again valid for the permeable fraction of the pixel only: storage in the direct runoff fraction equals 0 for both $UZ$ and $LZ$.

 [🔝](#top)